News Archive

 Categories: Bears

-The snow will be melting soon in the Lake Tahoe region and a heavy winter will give way to a busy spring for wildlife in the area.
-Bears that have been in winter dens will be emerging soon and they will be hungry!
+The snow is already melting in the Lake Tahoe region, and the end of winter gives way to a busy spring for wildlife in the area.
+Bears that have been in winter dens are emerging, and they are hungry!

 Office of Communications, Education and Outreach